Chapter 5 R Coding Basics

 Data structures refers to how R stores data.
 It’s easy to get lost in the weeds here, so we’ll start with the focus on the most common and useful data structure for your work: data frames.

-4.3.1 Data Frames
+5.3.1 Data Frames

-Let’s see how we can create a dataframe by explicitly listing out the values.
+Let’s see how we can create a data frame by explicitly listing out the values.

 names <- c("Alice", "Bob", "Charlie", "David", "Eve")